-While the COVID Emergency Orders are in place Cape May County Clerk Rita M. Rothberg is making appointments to perform marriage ceremonies via ZOOM.
-Mrs. Rothberg performs a simple, but beautiful, civil ceremony celebrating the couple's love and commitment to each other.
+Mrs. Rothberg officiates small marriage ceremonies (no more than 5 guests) weekdays inside or outside (weather permitting) the County Clerk’s Office.
+The marriage ceremony is a simple, but beautiful, civil ceremony celebrating the couple's love and commitment to each other.
 The couple will need their valid NJ marriage license (apply with the municipal clerk) and two witnesses.
-With the ZOOM ceremony both partners and both witnesses will need to physically be participating in Cape May County.

 Please visit the below link for a video about getting married by The Cape May County Clerk.

 At this time, Mrs. Rothberg is not scheduling ceremonies at other venues.
 To request a listing of wedding officiants, who perform the ceremonies for a fee, please email Dawn Austin at email@example.com

 How to Obtain a Marriage License